 The third principle of sustainable UX research: Reduce

-We have now seen that our tin cans are reusable and recyclable.
-We want to do this more often in the future.
+We have seen that our tin cans are reusable and recyclable.
+Let’s do this more often in the future.
 To make the process worthwhile, we are making it more efficient.
 We do this by optimizing it so that it saves time and resources.

-The “R” in “reduce” refers to the reduction of time and costs during analysis and research.
-This aims to save resources in the future by using synergies and already existing data.
+“Reduce” refers to the reduction in time and cost during analysis and research processes.
+This aims to save future resources by using synergies and already existing data.

 Create lean documentation

 Documentation needs time, but it is worth it.
 It can contain valuable information that supports sustainable UX research processes.
-Therefore, it is important to rather invest time in good documentation than researching the same thing over and over because the results have not been documented.
+Therefore, it is important to rather invest time in good documentation than researching the same thing over and over again because the results haven’t been documented well.